4 Lessons Business Leaders Can Take from Tom Brady’s Career

 1. Stellar Talent Doesn’t Always Translate to Stellar Leadership

-One of the most fascinating details of Tom Brady’s career isn’t related to his skills on the field.
+One of Tom Brady’s most fascinating details isn’t related to his skills on the field.

 While certainly an elite talent, he hasn’t always had to rely on eye-popping heroics to bring his team to a championship level.